dsbahia/nasa-search-engine/README.md

 Given more time, here are a few enhancements I would consider adding to the app in order of priority:

+- Error Handling: Implement more robust error handling and user-friendly error messages for better user feedback.
+Currently it returns no error if no results are found.
-- Further CSS improvements, currently there are small bugs on a handful of searches where the images returned are cut in half.
+- Further CSS improvements, currently there are small bugs on a handful of searches where the images aren't scaling as expected.
 - Improved Responsiveness: Enhance the mobile experience to ensure a seamless and user-friendly interface on smaller screens.
 Currently it isn't optimised for mobile browsers.
 - A Jest Test is required for the getImages function which connects to the NASA API.
 This is required so the GET request behaves as expected and meets the specified requirements.
-- Error Handling: Implement more robust error handling and user-friendly error messages for better user feedback.
 - Search and Filtering: Add search and filtering options to allow users to discover specific space images based on their interests.
 - Image Detail View: Implement a detailed view for individual images, providing additional information and a larger view.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+If you find any issues or have any other suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License